This is a Boondockers Welcome host in Lacombe County, AB

 Same Day Requests

 80 acres of mixed pasture and forest, on either side of a creek ravine, in a rural/agricultural area.
 This is the land that was no good for farming, but is great for nature lovers.
 Lots of birds & wildflowers.
-Easy walking around the property; ~ 10 minutes from an extensive trail/boardwalk system, and 25 minutes to the hundreds of km of trails in Red Deer's urban park system.
+Easy walking around the property; ~ 10 minutes from an extensive trail/boardwalk system, and 25 minutes to the hundreds of km of trails in Red Deer's urban park system, and to a branch of the Trans Canada Trail.
 Park in our graveled yard, use the fire pit, plug in, hook up a hose, and use us as a base of operations for your central Alberta explorations.
 We speak English, French, & Polish.
 Maybe a little bit of bad Spanish, too.
 Suggested Local Attractions:Red Deer (25 minutes west) with its fabulous urban park system + nature centre, federal migratory bird sanctuary, historic (Riel Rebellion) fort, museums, shopping, RV service, etc. 45 minutes east to Stettler and its steam train.
 2 hours south to Drumheller, badlands, Royal Tyrrell Museum.
 3 hours west to Banff National Park.
 1.5 hours to Edmonton or Calgary.

 Vehicle Suitability Information